gvwilson/thirdbit/src/fiction/bear/index.md

 Highness could take a lot out of her."

-"Magic always does," the prince replied, staring down the hallway at Sergeant Dambu's back.
+"Magic always does," the prince replied, staring down the hallway at Sergeant Inambu's back.

 Ten minutes later a dozen or more people stood by the water trough in the front courtyard of the garrison house.
 Some of the soldiers had put on their armor, as if they expected an invasion.
 Noxy spotted one with a coil of rope slung across his chest like a sash.

-Sergeant Dambu's two apprentices, both newly-recruited soldiers from Apple Bridge, watched her nervously as she took the rolled-up ribbon from Dolly and set it on a small piece of wood.
+Sergeant Inambu's two apprentices, both newly-recruited soldiers from Apple Bridge, watched her nervously as she took the rolled-up ribbon from Dolly and set it on a small piece of wood.
 "You have to be careful to put the fresh-cut end on the inside," the sergeant said,